“I created my course!! Now what do I do?”

 So before you approach the big-name podcasts with massive audiences, I recommend reaching out to a few smaller, lesser known podcasts first.
 You can usually tell how big a podcast is by looking at the number of reviews they have on iTunes, the number of followers they have on social media, and the names of the guests they’ve had on the show.
 The big podcasts are harder to get interviewed on anyway, so it is best to start with the smaller ones and work your way up from there.
 By the time you contact the big ones, you’ll have a track record of other podcast interviews behind you.

-If you haven’t already, don’t forget to grab our free Podcast Interview Tracking Sheet and Podcast Guest Interview Checklist.
-Use these to keep track of all the podcasts you reach out to and to remember how to be an awesome guest whenever you are interviewed!
+If you haven’t already, don’t forget to grab our free Podcast Interview Tracking Sheet.
+Use this to keep track of all the podcasts you reach out to!

 If you have any questions about this topic or some tips that you would like to share, please leave them in the comment section below.
 Even better, go apply the steps I’ve shared with you, book a few interviews, and then come back to this post to tell me about your experience!